 The oil and gas industry requires high-quality seismic data to accurately assess exploration prospects for commercial viability and to monitor producing reservoirs effectively.
 Shell uses the devices, which act like an ultra-sensitive sonar sensor, to send sound waves through Earth, which are reflected and picked up by the accelerometers.

-Wim Walk, manager of Novel Geophysical Technologies at Shell, said that in the past, Shell had not been able to get enough high-resolution data to run accurate seismic models on land surveys.
+Wim Walk, manager of Novel Geophysical Technologies at Shell, said that in the past, Shell had not been able to get enough high- data to run accurate seismic models on surveys.

-"On land the quality of the data was not very good.
-This system will render much more high-resolution data," he said.
+"On the quality of the data was not very good.
+This system will render much more high- data," he said.
 The data can then be fed into Shell's imaging software for analysing potential oil and gas reserves.

 "We have to validate the design, which includes not only the sensors that are connected wirelessly to a command and control system, but also storage systems that can handle petabytes of data daily, together with software to devise surveys," said Jeff Wacker, leader of Services Innovation and HP Fellow, HP Enterprise Services.